-The MScIRF programme has been accredited by the CISI, leading to a professional award of the MSCI from the institute.
+The MSc Investment and Risk Finance (MSc IRF) programme has been accredited by the Chartered Institute of Securities and Investment (CISI), leading to a professional award of the MSCI from the institute.
 Further the high quality of this programme has been endorsed widely since the WBS has also recognised as a CISI Centre of Excellence in Financial Markets.